Unnamed2964/north_korea_railway_chinese_translation/README.md

 ![철도-안내도2018](https://github.com/user-attachments/assets/22bfccb0-2197-4d0d-8c18-39ff80e086ab)

-There may be errors and no warranty is given for this dataset.
+There may be errors.
+The dataset is provided "as is", without warranty of any kind.